ollls/netio/README.md

 ```

-IOChannel implemented for plain connection with TCPChannel and TLSChannel for TLS connection respectively.<br> All three methods implement convinient basic protocol which is meant to be used together with fs2.Stream.
-At the code level TCP or TLS happens transparently, after relevent channel initialization at the begining.
+IOChannel implemented for plain connection with TCPChannel and TLSChannel for TLS connection respectively.<br> All three methods implement convenient basic protocol which is meant to be used together with fs2.Stream.
+At the code level TCP or TLS happens transparently, after relvant channel initialization at the beginning.

 Use cases:<br>